Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Azure Microsoft

 The network on the platform is managed with the VNet, a virtual representation of the Cloud network.
-By configuring a VNet, users can integrate various Azure resources, set up communication within the infrastructure.
+By configuring a VNet, users can integrate various Azure resources, and set up communication within the infrastructure.
 The main features of VNets are to handle traffic by routing and filtering workloads and restricting access under certain circumstances.

 Additional tools like VPN Gateway help protect traffic in Microsoft Azure.
 Even if someone on the team uses an open internet network, the infrastructure will detect security risks in time.